-There are some really good and safe (BPA free) baby teething toys that you can get your baby for relief of sore gums when teething.
-They are great because they normally have irregular shapes that allow your baby to relieve their itchy gums and cut their teeth faster allowing their baby milk teeth come through quicker.
+There are some really good and safe bpa-free baby teething toys that you can get your baby for relief of sore gums when teething.
+They are great because they normally have irregular shapes that allow your baby to relieve their itchy gums and cut their teeth faster allowing their baby milk teeth to come through quicker.

 There are a huge variety of different baby teething toys available, from rattles, rubber animals, teething rings, silicone teethers etc…

 Here’s a list of the best selling teething toys to look at.

 Use a clean finger or a baby finger brush to gently run over your baby’s gums and teeth that are starting

 to show with a soft circular motion and slight pressure.
 With a little bit of practice, this massaging action relives itchy gums and teeth quite a bit.